-Scott Pickett’s latest takeaway-friendly venture, Pickett’s Deli & Rotisserie is an elegant brunch-to-lunch space showcasing Victorian produce.
-Nibble through a big breakfast with a difference (there’s black pudding), or grab something to eat on the go.
+Scott Pickett’s latest takeaway-friendly venture, Pickett’s Deli & Rotisserie, is an elegant brunch-to-lunch space showcasing Victorian produce.
+Plough through an avo smash or Belgian waffle breakfast, or grab something to eat on the go.
 The Mr P’s thick-cut bacon and egg roll (hint: add cheese) is one-hand friendly.

 Lunch at Coffea Coffee

 Snag a spot at the bar window and order up a storm at Coffea Coffee.
 The rotating menu of Italian-inspired, soul-warming dishes includes paninis, salads, pies and tarts.
-Once you’ve polished off lunch, choose a cake or biscuit (good luck) with a side of your favourite coffee.
+If you’re already too full for lunch, choose a cake or biscuit with a side of your favourite coffee.

 Shop until you drop

-Apart from collecting a drool-worthy selection of local produce, there’s also a huge variety of other goods to browse through.
+Apart from collecting a drool-worthy selection of local produce, there’s also a huge variety of other goods to browse.

 If you’re hunting for gifts (for a friend or yourself), Inner Essentials’ luxury candles and chemical-free soaps are a no-fuss treat.
-Next, head into Annie’s Creation and Collection which houses gorgeous fashion and home wares at reasonable prices.
-If you need some pampering, head to Eye Am Hair, a quirky hair-dressing salon set up in a caravan.
+Next, head into Annie’s Creation and Collection for gorgeous fashion and homewares at reasonable prices.
+If you need some pampering, head to Coconut Revolution, for natural, organic hair, skin and body products.
 The Andrew Bertuleit Photography pop-up, which moves around every Tuesday, Thursday and weekend, is also a great spot for gifts.
-Choose to buy images mounted, framed or print posted depending on its purpose.
+You can buy images mounted, framed or print posted.